Predicting the Life of Your Marriage

 In the old days, love was like an oak tree, which takes decades to grow.

 These marriages lasted because the families had vested interests in making them last.
 They lasted because the couple didn't expect soul mates or passion or endless love.

 Seventy years ago, if the family learned the husband might be seeing someone else, they'd march to his work place or wherever he happened to be, and make a situation.

-The wife might not even know this happened and be protected from revelation, for it ends before it begins..
+The wife might not even know this happened and be protected from the revelation, for the affair ended before it began.

 This is because today, a married couple in the West, is on their own.
 They rarely can get relatives to 'interfere' as it is known.

-Sometimes the affair is the symptom of a relationship which isn't working.
+Sometimes the affair is simply a symptom of a relationship which isn't working.

 Common Mistakes - 1